-The street, Hurdis Avenue, is a short, single block, residential street that accommodates local traffic with all near properties being surrounding houses and the area being mainly trafficked by the local residents.
+The street, Bridgeview Cres, is a short, single block, residential street that accommodates local traffic with all near properties residential.
+With the street constructed as a dead end, not far past this residence, the area is mainly trafficked by the local residents.
 The street is almost solely residential houses of a similar nature, the majority of which are similar or larger in size.
-There has been substantial work carried out on the Avenue, including new residences, pools, and associated landscape works.
+There has been substantial work carried out on the Crescent, including new residences, pools, and associated landscape works.

 The present use of the site and the adjoining properties is residential.
 It is not known whether the site is on contaminated land or whether there has been any testing.
 The property is not located in acid sulfate soil nor is it heritage or conservation listed.
 The possibility of traffic being affected by this proposal is minimal and only during construction.
 The proposal will not be widely viewed by the public; only the residents on adjoining properties will know that it is there, and for the majority of the work, only during construction.

-The property is located in the following zones:

-Residential zone R2 Low Residential of the LEP 2011

-Landslip Risk Areas A and B: this site does require a geotech report to accompany the submission, a full report accompanies this application-emphasis in the report is that full permission be granted for the work to be carried out Bushfire Prone Land: No

-Conservation Area: the property is not located within a conservation area and there are no heritage properties or items located in the vicinity
+The property is located in the following zones: Residential zone R2 Low Residential of the LEP 2011 Landslip Risk Area B: this site does require a geotech report to accompany the submission, a full report accompanies this application-emphasis in the report is that full permission be granted for the work to be carried out Bushfire Prone Land: Yes, a bushfire assessment accompanies this application Conservation Area: the property is not located within a conservation area and there are no heritage properties or items located in the vicinity

-Google earth showing location of 16 Hurdis Ave
+Google earth showing location of 15 Bridgeview Cres